ashsiv/CarND-Traffic-Sign-Classifier-Project/README.md

 * Layer 5: Fully Connected.
 Input =  84.
 Output =  43.

-Running the preprocessed dataset with the above model yielded about 97.7% accuracy @ the 10th Epoch.
+Running the validation dataset with the above trained model yielded about 97.7% accuracy @ the 10th Epoch.
 ```python
 EPOCH 10 ...
 Validation Accuracy = 0.977